Stytch

 Navigation

-To gather quick feedback and a pulse check on the direction of the designs, I consulted with the UX researcher to develop a test plan, including defining user scenarios, writing a script, and building prototypes.
+To gather quick feedback and validate direction, I led a round of usability testing—consulting with our UX researcher to shape the test plan, define scenarios, write the script, and build prototypes.

-Sourcing participants qualified through Respondent, I conducted 5 usability tests which revealed key patterns to guide Docs forward.
+I sourced qualified participants through Respondent and conducted 5 usability sessions, which revealed key patterns to guide Docs forward.

 Vessel